wp-plugins/multisite-clone-duplicator/readme.txt

 = How does it work ? =
 Basically :
-* it creates a new user if the email was not an existing email
+* It creates a new user if the email was not an existing email
-* it creates a new blog with appropriate title and admin user
+* It creates a new blog with appropriate title and admin user
-* it copy all tables from cloned site, but keep some options (like title, domain, etc) of the new blog
+* It copy all tables from cloned site, but keep some options (like title, domain, etc) of the new blog
-* it searches and replaces old site's URL and DOMAINS with the new ones
+* It searches and replaces old site's URL and DOMAINS with the new ones
-* it copies upload directory from the old site to the upload directory of the new one (if option is checked)
+* It copies upload directory from the old site to the upload directory of the new one (if option is checked)
-* it import users and roles from the old site to the new one (if option is checked)
+* It import users and roles from the old site to the new one (if option is checked)

 = Does it support subdirectory AND subdomain installations ? = Yes, it supports both !